-Memorial Day marks the unofficial beginning of summer, and summertime means travelling.
-Now that we are able to travel without too much concern it’s easier to get to meet up with friends and family, or to take that trip that has been on hold for a few summers.
+Summertime means traveling, whether it’s a road trip or hopping on a plane.
+Now that we are able to travel without much concern it’s easier to get to meet up with friends and family, or to take that trip that has been on hold for a few summers.

 Whether you are traveling by vehicle or through air travel snacks are always involved.
 These snacks for travel don’t have to mean that you are destined to abandon the effort you’ve put into your lifestyle change.
 Here are some ways to approach your travel that will keep you in-line with your real food approach.